-- That a baby is made when sperm from a man and a woman's egg joins. - That they were made by a sperm and an egg and therefore have some of the characteristics of each of their parents. - That girls begin periods once they have entered puberty and that this is a natural process necessary to being able to one day make a baby. - To identify some of the changes which have already happened to their bodies (e.g. growing taller) and accepting that they cannot change these. - About the importance of relationships, focusing on the development of friendships.

-- More about how girls' and boys' bodies change during puberty, including how they might feel about these changes. - About 'self-image' and the idea that how they see themselves is not necessarily how others see them. - That attraction to others of the opposite or same sex is a natural part of growing up. - About what terms such as 'gay' mean, as and when these terms arise. - About different situations and scenarios represented in the world around them (e.g. same sex parents). - To identify things that they are looking forward to about becoming a teenager and to understand that growing up brings responsibilities. - That the legal age for sexual consent is 16.

-- That babies are made during sexual intercourse. - That having a baby is a choice which responsible adults make when they are with someone they love. - Strategies for the development of positive self-image and self-esteem. - To use their knowledge to answer questions their peers may have about getting older. - The importance of looking after themselves physically and emotionally. - The way in which being physically attracted to someone might change the nature of the relationship that they have with each other.
+- That a baby is made when sperm from a man and a woman's egg joins. - That they were made by a sperm and an egg and therefore have some of the characteristics of each of their parents. - That girls begin periods once they have entered puberty and that this is a natural process necessary to being able to one day make a baby. - To identify some of the changes which have already happened to their bodies (e.g. growing taller) and accepting that they cannot change these. - About the importance of relationships, focusing on the development of friendships. - 9.12.
+Pupils in Year 5 are taught: - More about how girls' and boys' bodies change during puberty, including how they might feel about these changes. - About 'self-image' and the idea that how they see themselves is not necessarily how others see them. - That attraction to others of the opposite or same sex is a natural part of growing up. - About what terms such as 'gay' mean, as and when these terms arise. - About different situations and scenarios represented in the world around them (e.g. same sex parents). - To identify things that they are looking forward to about becoming a teenager and to understand that growing up brings responsibilities. - That the legal age for sexual consent is 16. - 9.13.
+Pupils in Year 6 are taught: - That babies are made during sexual intercourse. - That having a baby is a choice which responsible adults make when they are with someone they love. - Strategies for the development of positive self-image and self-esteem. - To use their knowledge to answer questions their peers may have about getting older. - The importance of looking after themselves physically and emotionally. - The way in which being physically attracted to someone might change the nature of the relationship that they have with each other.